 Grand total: $68.71

-Use cheaper fruits (the passion fruit killed me at $2 each!)
+Use cheaper fruits (the passion fruit was a splurge at $2 each!)

 Conventional produce (almost everything above is organic)